Mikeydodo/patience-chatbot/DOCUMENTATION.md

 Contains:
 - Project overview and features
 - Installation instructions
-- Quick start guides for all three modes (Live Testing, Analysis, Adversarial)
+- Quick start guides for all three modes
-- CLI usage for all commands
 - Configuration examples
-- Programmatic API usage
 - Architecture overview
-- Project structure
+- API provider setup
-- Technology stack
+- Troubleshooting guide

 **Start here if you're new to Patience!**